xerion0712/solana-auto-trader/README.md

   * Error: `"No SOL token account found in wallet."`
   * Solution: Swap SOL → WSOL/USDC so the account is created.

----

-## 🤝 Support

-* Tips: `7gm6BPQrSBaTAYaJheuRevBNXcmKsgbkfBCVSjBnt9aP`
-* For custom features or private help, contact the admin team on Discord.

----

-## ⚠️ Disclaimer

-The **Solana Auto Trader** is provided for **educational purposes only**.
-Cryptocurrency trading is risky, and use of this bot is entirely at your own risk.
-The maintainers are **not responsible** for financial losses incurred.